 Embryo-Fetal Growth and Development

 The complexity of embryo-fetal development is almost beyond comprehension.
 Shown in Figure 7-2 is a schematic sequence of various organ systems as they develop.
 New information regarding organ development continues to accrue using modern technologies.
 For example, imaging techniques help evaluate the role of gene regulation and tissue interaction on eventual 3-dimensional organ morphology (Mohun, 2011).
-And, Williams and colleagues (2009) described the sequence of ...
+And, Williams and colleagues (2009) described the sequence of gene ...